 Data protection applies to any person or organisation who is processing some personal data, unless it's for a purely personal or household activity.
 This can be as much as collecting or storing information, even if the only personal data that you have is on your employees or volunteers.
-Most organisations would have a legal obligation to process personal data in this respect, in which case data protection laws would apply.
+Most organisations have a legal obligation to process personal data in this respect, in which case data protection laws would apply.
 Data protection applies to all personal data no matter how it is held, electronically or on paper.

-There is an exemption from the 'data protection fee' for not-for-profits, which is dependent on how they process personal data.
-If you're unsure about whether you have to register, the ICO's self-assessment is very quick and easy to complete.
-If you have CCTV for crime prevention purposes then you will have to pay the fee every 12 months.
+There is an exemption from the 'data protection fee' for not-for-profits, which depends on the purpose of the data processing.
+If you're unsure about whether you qualify for this exemption, the ICO's self-assessment is very quick and easy to complete.
+If an exemption doesn't apply to you, you will have to pay the fee every 12 months.
 For small organisations and charities who are not otherwise exempt, the annual fee is currently £40.

 The concept of competence is key when you are relying on consent as the lawful basis for processing.
-Remember that you may be able to use another lawful basis other than consent, and in the case of children's data, another may be more appropriate.
+Remember that you may be able to use another lawful basis other than consent, and in the case of children's data an alternative may be more appropriate.
 Even if you do decide to use another lawful basis (for example, legitimate interests ) you will still need to take the child's age and understanding into consideration.

 A privacy notice aimed at a child should be written in a way that it can be understood by them.
 If you are seeking consent from the person with parental responsibility, you can have two privacy notices: one for the parent and one for the child.

 If a photograph is likely to identify someone, for example, a photograph of a single person or a smaller group of people, then it could be considered personal data.
 In such cases, it is wise to ask for permission and explain how the photograph will be used, preferably at the time or in advance, so that the people are aware what will happen with their image.
 If it's clear what you're doing in this case, you don't need to provide a privacy notice .
 Consent can be asked for and given verbally or in writing, but you need to record that consent was given by the person or people in the photograph.

 In the case of young children who would not be considered able to consent for themselves, you should seek parental consent.
 The ICO has produced separate guidance about taking photographs in schools.